githubteacher/git-essentials-may-2016/fabgonzalez-mountvernon-oh.md

 ### Places to Eat
 - Southside dinner has good hamburgers
 	- Fiesta Mexicana is probably the best restaurant in town
-- Do not go to "la paloma".
-The food is pretty bad there.
 ### Fun things to do
 - Go and visit the Opera house. it is a very cool historical building